conduitl/csv_lesson/README.md

 3. Define constraints
 4. Scope the work

-####Define what you want
-First there's the output itself..
-Then let's set parameters around how much effort is acceptable to get that output.

-It is important to begin with the end in mind.
-Even the best of us tend to get distracted.
-Start your project with a clear picture of the end product.
-You will find this invaluable, especially on complex, large projects.
-In this scenario, it's really easy to define the end product because we already have it.
-It's a spreadsheet that contains all the sales leads for our organization maintained by our 50 individual sales team members.
-It must have the following columns: first name, last name, state, type, birthday, phone, email, and contact owner.

-We also need to define what we want the process to look like.

-We want one spreadsheet that includes all leads submitted by each of the 50 members of our sales team.
-The table includes eight columns - First Name, Last Name, State, Birthday, Phone Number, Email, Lead Status, and Sales Contact

-Process parameters...
-What amount of effort am I willing to spend in order to get the output I want?
-I want to be able to accomplish the task a few seconds by typing in a few commands into the command line.

-Input parameters...
-What am I going to tell my sales team to provide to me each week so that I can get the output I want (the consolidated report with the eight columns of information)?

 <a name="l1"></a>__Listing 1 - Reading a csv__  | [return to top](#)
 ```
 const fs = require('fs');